jmrapp1/NitroNet/README.md

 }
 ```

 You will see the correct strings be outputed and you will also see a string being received called "TestAlivePing".
 This is a small packet sent to the client to test on the server side whether or not you are still connected.
-You may just ignore this packet.
+You can just ignore this packet.

 We have now setup the basis of a functional server and client.